-The following story is from my dim, dark past, with “dark” being the key word... read on, it’ll make more sense.
-The story gives context to a number of personal insights I offer into the challenges faced by business owners everywhere, together with some of my thoughts on how to resolve them.
+This story is from my dim, dark past, with “dark” being the key word... read on, it’ll make more sense.
+It gives context to a number of personal insights into the challenges faced by business owners everywhere, together with some thoughts on how to resolve them.

 My Story Begins…

 It’s the late 1970’s and I’m working for one of the big banks in Australia.
 As part of the fast-track management development program I’m on, I’m offered the chance to attend an Outward Bound course taking place in the outback of New South Wales.

 It’s Summer, it’s oppressively hot, and we’re subject to a total fire ban… so, no hot food for 30 days!